AtGCN: A Graph Convolutional Network For Ataxic Gait Detection: Limitations Future Work

 \section{Limitations \& Future Work}

 This paper proposes the AtGCN model to perform the classification of gait as either healthy or ataxic and also estimate the severity of ataxia.
 The most limiting factor of this work is the availability of the data to evaluate the model.
 The Auto-Gait dataset~\citep{Rahman23}, the largest dataset to our best knowledge, has only 149 video sequences.
 The dataset size is too small to train the AtGCN model.
-A second problem with the dataset is that the 149 videos belong to 89 participants, suggesting that a few participants were recorded multiple times.
-The dataset doesn't identify these participants.
+A second problem with the AutoGait~\citep{Rahman23} dataset is that the 149 videos belong to 89 participants, suggesting that a few participants were recorded multiple times.
+The dataset doesn't identify these participants, thus participant-level splits were not possible to enforce, we follow the same strategy and the absolute accuracy values should be interpreted with this in mind.
 The paper addresses the first problem by presenting an augmentation technique of splitting a video into multiple gait cycles and using gait cycles to train the model.
 An experiment training the AtGCN model directly on videos for classification resulted in an accuracy of 86\%, but the loss stayed quite high.
 The second problem is addressed using a 10-fold cross-validation strategy.
 However, the dataset size still limits the capability of the model.

 Future work will consider merging datasets belonging to different gait-related pathologies to increase the size of the training set while also highlighting the capability of GCN-based models in diagnosing diverse gait-related pathologies.
 Since this is among the first applications of GCN in the clinical setting for gait analysis, there is a large scope for improvement.
 A general disadvantage of the NN models is their black-box nature of operation.
 The need for an explanation for a diagnosis is paramount in the medical field, which makes the acceptance of such models difficult.
 Thus, future work will also consider generating explanations for its decisions.